My Experience as a Lead Organizer of WordCamp Saint Petersburg

 How it All Started

-I never thought about myself as a conference organizer but Gennady Kovshenin suggested me to do so and we’ve submitted the form.
+I never thought about myself as a conference organizer but Gennady Kovshenin suggested me to do so and we had submitted the form.

-One day a friend of my invited me to explore Pavlovsk Park and on the way there I received an approval!
+One day a friend of mine invited me to explore Pavlovsk Park and on the way there I received an approval!

-Now I had a goal for 2019 – organize WordCamp Saint Petersburg and don’t screw up.
+Now I had a goal for 2019 – to organize WordCamp Saint Petersburg and don’t screw up.

 Wapuu – A Conference Mascot

 Now sure why but the first thing in my todo list was to create a conference mascot.

 This Wapuu was inspired by the russian history, by the emperor Peter the Great, founder of Saint Petersburg!
 We created this Wapuu specifically for the event.